sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 I implemented this step using the **draw_image** function.

-After undistorting the images and creating a combined thresholds image, i proceed to find lanes and get curvature with the warped image. i then draw the lane onto the warped blank image and warp the blank back to original image space using inverse perspective matrix (Minv).
+After undistorting the images and creating a combined thresholds image, i proceed to find lanes and get curvature with the warped image.
+I then draw the lane onto the warped blank image and warp the blank back to original image space using inverse perspective matrix (Minv).
 I print out three pieces of information on each image.

 This is shown below.